The Project Finance Law Review: Social Responsibility Risk

 Through its objectives and functions, project finance has inherent social and development considerations that are lacking in many other financial activities.
-The objective of project finance is commonly associated with the financing of the development, construction and operation of new tangible assets (i.e., greenfield projects) or the expansion or upgrade of existing tangible assets (i.e., brownfield projects) that have a social or economic function, or both, aimed at the betterment of local communities and the development of countries.
-Projects such as roads and railways linking communities, economic and social centres, desalination and power plants providing stable and continuous access to water and electricity, and social infrastructure projects (e.g., hospitals and schools) are typically financed in this way.
-It is, therefore, not surprising to note that project finance has been the preferred tool of development banks and other institutions involved in growth and sustainable development to fund projects, particularly in developing markets.
+The objective of project finance is commonly the financing of the development, construction and operation of new tangible assets (i.e., greenfield projects), or the expansion or upgrade of existing tangible assets (i.e., brownfield projects) that have a social or economic function aimed at the betterment of local communities and the development of countries.
+Projects such as roads and railways linking communities, and economic and social centres; desalination and power plants providing stable and continuous access to water and electricity; and sites related to social infrastructure (e.g., hospitals and schools) are typically financed in this way.
+It is, therefore, not surprising that project finance has been the preferred tool of development banks and other institutions involved in growth and sustainable development to fund projects, particularly in developing markets.
 Project finance has been at the forefront of the ESG discussion for years and has, in many respects, contributed to its rise and development.

 Project finance is a limited recourse financing that is designed to permit the repayment of lenders' funding (and sponsors' equity return) through the revenues generated by the project itself.
-Governments implementing infrastructure and energy projects are, therefore, not expected to issue guarantees or other credit support to funders (or sponsors) to cover their debt service (or equity return).
-This has an obvious advantage for governments: a limited use of their public finances, enabling countries to focus their (often) limited financial resources on other vital aspects of their operations and the development.
-In practice, however, it is not uncommon for governments to issue credit support (e.g., guarantees) to strengthen the revenue flow (e.g., to mitigate merchant risks associated with the proposed project) or backstop the creditworthiness of any public entity responsible for the payment of these revenues, or both.
-This is particularly the case in developing markets where large parts of the economy remain state-owned and the creditworthiness of state-owned entities is strongly linked to the government's own credit standing.
+Governments implementing infrastructure and energy projects are not expected to issue guarantees or other credit support to funders (or sponsors) to cover their debt service (or equity return).
+This has an obvious advantage for governments: a limited use of their public finances, enabling countries to focus their (often) limited financial resources on other vital aspects of their operations and development.
+In practice, it is not uncommon for governments to issue some form of credit support to strengthen the revenue flow of a project or backstop the creditworthiness of any public or national entity responsible for the payment of these revenues, in particular in developing markets.

 While project finance has an inherent ESG value in most cases, there is a need to balance benefit and detriment on a case-by-case basis.
-These – often critical – projects for local communities can sometimes have a negative impact: environmental damage may arise during construction or operation of the project, labour conditions may be akin to 'modern slavery' or local communities (including indigenous populations) may be adversely affected.
-It is clear, therefore, that the ends do not always justify the means.
+These – often critical – projects for local communities can sometimes have a negative impact as environmental damage may arise during construction or operation of the project; non-environmentally friendly materiel or fuel (e.g., coal) may be used; labour conditions may be akin to modern slavery; or local communities (including indigenous populations) may be adversely affected.
+The ends do not always justify the means.

 ii A complex legal and compliance framework